-[S]ome of them are wonderful and really do address just the issues you need to hear about, very practical things. . . .
+[S]ome of them are wonderful and really do address just the issues you need to hear about, very practical things....
 I went to a wonderful one that covered several of the major Jewish holidays.
 She showed us some very useful things we could take back to our classroom.
-That is very useful and I enjoyed that.

 Conversely, another teacher who found nothing of practical value dismissed the workshop experience as "dreadfully boring and non-helpful to me."
-Moreover, in-service training tends to be provided according to teachers' roles, rather than offering different programs designed to meet the varied needs of teachers with diverse backgrounds in pedagogy and Jewish content.
-Given the wide range of training, experience, subject matters and grade levels, it is unlikely that a given workshop will be appropriate for many teachers, even within the same school.
+Moreover, in-service training tends to be provided uniformly for all teachers, rather than offering different programs designed to meet the varied needs of teachers with diverse backgrounds in pedagogy and Jewish content.
+Given the wide range of training, experience, subject matter, and grade levels among teachers in Jewish schools, it is unlikely that a given workshop will be appropriate for many teachers, even within the same school.
 As one day school teacher remarked,

-A lot of times, I guess because Jewish education is so small, you end up in a [workshop] class with a range of people teaching all the way from preschool to tenth grade.
+A lot of times, I guess because Jewish education is so small, you end up in a [workshop] class with a range of people teaching all the way from pre-school to tenth grade.
 You can't teach a [workshop] class like that.
 The way you approach the material depends entirely on the age that the children are.
 Developmentally what works for an eighth grader does not work for a kindergartner and vice versa.